Encantadia: Home media

-On March 4, 2008, GMA records released the episodes of the 2005 series of Encantadia on DVD with 160 episodes divided into 12 volumes of DVDs.
+On March 4, 2008, GMA records released the episodes of the 2005 series of Encantadia on DVD with 160 episodes divided into 12 volumes of DVD.
 Jason John Lim, former head of GMA records in 2005 stated in an interview that the DVD was released due to public demands specially for viewers overseas.

 Merchandise

-On December 24, 2016, series of photos of different Encantadia collectible items has been uploaded on Instagram by the director and casts including jackets, mugs, stickers, notebooks and caps during their Christmas party held at Riverside Studions, Manila.
-On December 25, it was announced that official merchandise for the series will be available in January 2017.
+On December 24, 2016, series of photos of different Encantadia collectible items has been uploaded on Instagram by the director and casts including jackets, mugs, stickers, notebooks and caps during their Christmas party held at Riverside Studios, Manila.
+On December 25, it was announced that official merchandise for the series became available in January 2017.

 In popular culture

 An Encantadia parody has also been featured in a comedy show, Bubble Gang under GMA Network in 2005 entitled as "Pinkantadia".
 The parody was inspired by the 2005 series including the sequel, Etheria.
 The said spoof featured comedy actors, Michael V., Wendell Ramos, Antonio Aquitania and Ara Mina.
+Ramos played Memen in the spin-off series.
 In 2016–2017, another spoof from Bubble Gang arose and known as "Engkantodo" which depicts hunger.
-The said spoof featured comedy actors Michael V, Sef Cadayona, Antonio Aquitania, Paolo Contis, Betong Sumaya, Boy2 Quizon, Max Collins, Jackie Rice, and Valeen Montenegro.
-Rice was the former Rehav Armea in the original series while Collins played Sang'gre Amihan and Montenegro played Bathalumang Haliya in the new series.
+The said spoof featured comedy actors Michael V, Sef Cadayona, Aquitania, Paolo Contis, Betong Sumaya, Boy2 Quizon, Max Collins, Jackie Rice, and Valeen Montenegro.
+Aquitania played Alipato and Rice was the former Sang'gre Armea both in the original series while Sumaya played the mortal named Rael, Collins played Sang'gre Amihan I and Montenegro played Bathalumang Haliya all in the reboot series.
+In 2025, the program of the same title, featured another spoof entitled as "Ang'gre" which is inspired by the 2025 series and depicts anger issues featuring comedy actors Chariz Solomon, Analyn Barro, Kokoy de Santos, and Buboy Villar.
+Villar played the role of Wantuk in both Reboot and spin-off series.